In 2024, research says, 70.19% of shoppers will abandon their carts.

 Offering guest checkout can have a significant impact on checkout completion rate since it creates less friction.

-However, you’d want your customers to sign up as soon as you can.
+However, you’d want your new customers to sign up as soon as they land on the checkout page.

 3. Make it easy to review and edit changes